kavedaa/kavedaa.github.io/auto-ui-generation/auto-ui-generation.md

   }
 ```

-and then put the `content` inside a `Dialog`, which is not shown here.
+and then put the `content` inside a `Dialog` (not shown here).

 The `Person` + `Pet` example would be slightly more complex.
-Actually, I find it too tedious to write the code for that right now, so let's just move on and automate it instead.
+Instead of writing it, let's just move on and automate it instead.

 ## Generating the UI